Policy

 b.

-Consumer Price Index.
+Price Index.

 5.

-Compensation Insurance (NCCI) manual codes.
+National Council on Compensation Insurance (NCCI) classification codes.

 a.

-the National Council on Compensation Insurance (NCCI) manual of the political
+Insurance (NCCI) classification code of the political subdivision.

 |